 Open Letter To The People

 (5 min. read) - There is a kind of political division rising in our society that is poisonous to democracy; because it is harmful to any relationship.
 In the U.S. a politic of lies, logic fallacies, and unfairness culminated in the January 6th 2021 insurrection at the capitol.
-If you normalize this kind of behavior in any group, especially when there is too little agreement building and too little accomplishment, people lose faith in the group.
-Thankfully, everyday personal experience can help us understand the relationship we are in called democracy and the threat we face.
+If you normalize this politic in any group, especially when there is too little agreement building and too little accomplishment, people lose faith in the group.
+This venomous politic is harming our republic with extremism.
+Even if 2024 is won, it's important to review presidential polling at the end of 2023.

 Democracy is under threat by factions organizing the rejection of facts, logic, and fairness to advance political followership; by fascists.
 The dynamic mirrors religious fundamentalism.
 Years of right-wing political conditioning of tens of millions reached a point where it is easy for them to believe the big lie that Trump only lost the 2020 election because of voter fraud.
 Repeatedly the courts ruled against his voter fraud lies.
 This was not an exception, it was the norm: Trump made over 30,000+ documented lies as President.
 Imagine the harm to someone you care about if they have someone in their lives who lies to them so much and they just keep believing in them despite the lies and illogic.
 That tens of millions would vote to continue enabling Trump to harm others they dislike is a clear example of how fascism degenerates critical thinking and moral discernment.
 47% of Americans voted to keep him in power despite four years of overwhelming evidence of way out of norm unethical conduct.
 This is especially dangerous because fascist organizing also weaponizes prejudice.
 That fascist behavior is so widespread among the 47% is an alarming signal of the harm this politic is doing in faith, business, civic, media, elected, and other spaces in our society.

-Thankfully, in the 2020 election, a clear majority of 81 million Americans opposed this fascist politic.
-The trouble is that the 47% refuse to acknowledge the harm they have done during the Trump administration.
-Instead of making it right, they are still advancing candidates that are less blatant and, they hope, more effective versions of Trump.
 If those of us who are loyal to settling differences by democratic process fail to restore faith in it, there is a real risk fascists will damage the basic norms of decency in society until they are a majority.
 We are in a catastrophic downward spiral of regressive politics winning control of government, wrecking the world, followed by one or two terms of the rest of us only partially cleaning up after them.
 Unfortunately, instead of continuing to press the attack after winning an election, non-regressives end up so divided again that regressives regain power and continue the spiral.
 The damage to economics, women, the environment, and oppressed people is clear.
 The fracturing of non-regressives has to stop.
 Greater respect for democratic process offers a better way of resolving differences among those of us opposed to regress.

 Every four years our society invests a great deal of time and resources in the selection of not just a president, but a plan for governing; a platform.
 This document should serve society like a four-year business plan.
 Our constitution is clear, you should build agreement among the states for your policy proposals to the point the people elect a majority to Congress and a president in support.
 If you have not done the work of gaining consent in this way, then you have not earned the support required to change the people’s laws or to govern.
 There are too many groups that prioritize making demands but neglect organizing the people's representative power; their vote.
 Advancing the people's platform requires community organizing, holding obstructionists accountable, and winning legislative majorities; so we need a movement of organizers that make sure this work gets done first.